michaelaye/planetarypy_orig/README.md

 %load_ext autoreload
 %autoreload 2
 ```
-This will even autoMAGICALLY make your notebook session aware of any new developments you have added to `planetpy`.
+This will even autoMAGICALLY make your notebook session aware of any new developments you have added to `planetarypy`.

-If you just want to use `planetpy` and don't want to be surprised about any changes that might be added into your repository clone after doing a `git pull` then install in the standard way:
+If you just want to use `planetarypy` and don't want to be surprised about any changes that might be added into your repository clone after doing a `git pull` then install in the standard way:
 ```python
 python setup.py install
 ```